blakewford/ORB_SLAM2/README.md

 ## C++11 or C++0x Compiler
 We use the new thread and chrono functionalities of C++11.

-## Pangolin
-We use [Pangolin](https://github.com/stevenlovegrove/Pangolin) for visualization and user interface.
-Dowload and install instructions can be found at: https://github.com/stevenlovegrove/Pangolin.

 ## OpenCV
 We use [OpenCV](http://opencv.org) to manipulate images and features.
 Dowload and install instructions can be found at: http://opencv.org. **Required at leat 2.4.3.
 Tested with OpenCV 2.4.11 and OpenCV 3.2**.